rtmigo/xrandom_dart/README.md

 Classes that implement all-purpose, rock-solid random number generators.

 Library priorities:
-- perfect match of generated numbers on all platforms
+- perfect match of the numbers on all platforms
 - performance
 - quality of the numbers produced